 ATAIX Blog, Feb, 2019

 National patent and trademark offices are the clearest way to go if you have some kind of intellectual property to protect.
 A very well established infrastructure already exists in most nations, coupled with more recent international intellectual property protection programs.
 However, the 21st century has provided us with many ways to enhance nearly every aspect of private and public life.
 It has also provided new challenges for almost every field, intellectual property included.
-With that in mind, we want to look into the potential use of one of the 21st century’s greatest innovations- blockchain- in this particular field.
+With that in mind, we want to once again look into the potential use of one of the 21st century’s greatest innovations- blockchain- in this particular field.

 In almost every country around the world there are different systems that regulate intellectual property, all of which were created long before the digital age we live in today.
 The rules that each country has set for themselves were mostly concentrated inwards, meaning they were meant to be enforced only for intellectual property that was to be used in that particular country.
 Now in these modern times, almost every idea has some international usage potential, and that, of course, has created some big problems.
 International treaties and conventions have attempted to address and resolve these issues, but have been met with many enforcement hurdles.
 This has been particularly evident in the case of internet-based businesses that have quick internationalization capabilities.
 Managing such businesses across multiple countries and continents has been a headache for many brands, taking a lot of their time and money.
 Blockchain technology, on the other hand, is the holy grail that everyone hopes will sort out some, if not all, of these hardships.